Old Årdal Church: History

 The earliest existing historical records of the church date back to the year 1308, but the stave church was likely built during the 13th century.
 The church was torn down in 1619 and a new church was built on the same site.
 The new church was consecrated in 1620.
 The new building was constructed using some of the reused materials from the previous church on the same general site.
 Part of the foundation under the southwest corner of the church was the same foundation for the medieval stave church.

 The church served this area from its completion date in 1620 until 1919 when the new Årdal Church was completed about 600 m to the southwest.
 Since that time, the old church has no longer been used regularly, but it has been used for special occasions such as weddings and concerts.
 There are still two regularly scheduled worship services held at the church each year, one service on Olsok and one other Sunday morning in the summer.
-The interior of the church is decorated with hand-painted rosemåling.
+The interior of the church is decorated with hand-painted rosemåling; the altarpiece and the pulpit are by Gottfried Hendtzchel.